Hi Gordon,

 Deborah

 Thanks for reporting this Deborah.
-I will investigate in due course but probably not till next week - Gordon
+I will investigate in due course smile but probably not till next week - Gordon

 Deborah,